Image Processing C++ Demo¶

 For demo input image or video files, refer to the section Media Files Available for Demos in the Open Model Zoo Demos Overview.
 The list of models supported by the demo is in

-<omz_dir>/demos/segmentation_demo/cpp/models.lst file.
-This file can be used as a parameter for Model Downloader and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (*.xml + *.bin).
+<omz_dir>/demos/image_processing_demo/cpp/models.lst file.
+This file can be used as a parameter for Model Downloader and Converter to download and, if necessary, convert models to OpenVINO IR format (*.xml + *.bin).

-[ INFO ] InferenceEngine: <version> image_processing_demo_async [OPTION] Options: -h Print a usage message. -at "<type>" Required.
-Type of the network, either 'sr' for Super Resolution task or 'deblur' for Deblurring -i "<path>" Required.
+image_processing_demo [OPTION] Options: -h Print a usage message. -at "<type>" Required.
+Type of the model, either 'sr' for Super Resolution task, 'sr_channel_joint' for Super Resolution model that accepts and returns 1 channel image, 'deblur' for Deblurring, 'jr' for JPEGRestoration, 'style' for Style Transfer task. -i "<path>" Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id. -m "<path>" Required.
-Path to an .xml file with a trained model. -o "<path>" Optional.
+Path to an .xml file with a trained model. -layout "<string>" Optional.
+Specify inputs layouts.
+Ex.
+NCHW or input0:NCHW,input1:NC in case of more than one input. -o "<path>" Optional.
 Name of the output file(s) to save. -limit "<num>" Optional.
 Number of frames to store in output.
-If 0 is set, all frames are stored. -l "<absolute_path>" Required for CPU custom layers.
-Absolute path to a shared library with the kernel implementations.
-Or -c "<absolute_path>" Required for GPU custom kernels.
-Absolute path to the .xml file with the kernel descriptions. -d "<device>" Optional.
+If 0 is set, all frames are stored. -d "<device>" Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The demo will look for a suitable plugin for a specified device. -pc Optional.
-Enables per-layer performance report. -nireq "<integer>" Optional.
+The demo will look for a suitable plugin for a specified device. -nireq "<integer>" Optional.
 Number of infer requests.
 If this option is omitted, number of infer requests is determined automatically. -nthreads "<integer>" Optional.
 Number of threads. -nstreams Optional.
 Number of streams to use for inference on the CPU or/and GPU in throughput mode (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>) -loop Optional.
 Enable reading the input in a loop. -no_show Optional.
 Do not show processed video. -output_resolution Optional.
 Specify the maximum output window resolution in (width x height) format.
 Example: 1280x720.
 Input frame size used by default. -u Optional.
-List of monitors to show initially.
+List of monitors to show initially. -jc Optional.
+Flag of using compression for jpeg images.
+Default value if false.
+Only for jr architecture type. -reverse_input_channels Optional.
+Switch the input channels order from BGR to RGB. -mean_values Optional.
+Normalize input by subtracting the mean values per channel.
+Example: "255.0 255.0 255.0" -scale_values Optional.
+Divide input by scale values per channel.
+Division is applied after mean values subtraction.
+Example: "255.0 255.0 255.0"

 You can use the following command to enhance the resolution of the images captured by a camera using a pre-trained single-image-super-resolution-1033 network: